 Joslyn is Co-Owner and Co-Director of Mountainside Montessori along with Annie.
 Joslyn graduated from Seattle University with a Bachelor of Arts degree in Liberal Studies.
 She then completed her Master of Arts in Teaching at the University of Portland, while volunteering to teach in a small urban school in Portland.
 Joslyn's teaching experience has ranged from teaching college students in rural China to teaching right here in Helena's public schools.
 The twists and turns of her life brought her to Montessori education and have inspired the last nine years of her life.
 She completed her Lower Elementary Montessori credentials at Montessori Education Institute of the Pacific Northwest (MEIPN).
 Joslyn overseas and is a teacher in our Early Childhood program.
 She also assists Annie with administrative duties.

 Annie is Co-Owner and Co-Director of Mountainside Montessori along with Joslyn.
 She spent 12 years as a public school teacher for the Helena Public Schools where she taught in a Lower Elementary Montessori classroom.
 She has her American Montessori Society Lower Elementary Montessori credential and a Master's Degree in Montessori Education.
 Annie's passion for Montessori began when she nannied 4 children, 2 of whom attended Mountainside Montessori, then known as Children's World Montessori.
 She continued her passion for Montessori when her own two children, Sally and Amelia, were born bringing Montessori into her home.
-She is excited to be overseeing Mountainside's Toddler Classroom and sharing administrative duties with Joslyn.
+She is excited to be overseeing Mountainside's Toddler Classroom, teaching the Lower Elementary Classroom, and sharing administrative duties with Joslyn.
 Annie, her husband Steve, and daughters Sally and Amelia enjoy spending time playing outside, gardening, working on their house, and having glow-stick dance parties before bedtime.

 Tiffany has happily called Helena home for the past 15 years.
 Originally from the Chicago area where she graduated with a BA in photography from Columbia College, Tiffany headed west to explore new places and met her husband Zach, a native Montanan.
 Together they lived in a tipi, traveled across Spain, previously co-owned Stonetree Climbing Center in Helena and now try to keep up with their three vivacious daughters.
 Tiffany has over 10 years of experience in the early childhood field owning a Montessori influenced in-home infant/toddler program, teaching in a preschool and over the past few years teaching as the Lead Toddler Guide in a Montessori school in Helena.
 She received her Infant/Toddler certification in 2018 through the Center for Guided Montessori Studies.
 Being a mom of three, she loves to see the wonder and joy from a child’s perspective and feels blessed to be a part of that learning experience.
 Tiffany is excited to be a part of Mountainside and the beautiful program they have created for Toddlers.
 She hopes to bring her love of art, nature, and exploration to her teaching and looks forward to working alongside supportive and passionate teaching staff.